Connect with others who understand.

 Subtypes of Non-Hodgkin Lymphoma

-Non-Hodgkin lymphoma is an umbrella term for approximately 85 different subtypes of NHL.
-NHL is usually grouped by the type of white blood cell (lymphocyte) where the cancer originates and the aggressiveness of the cancer.
+There are more than 60 different subtypes of NHL.
+NHL is usually grouped by the type of lymphocytes in which the cancer originates and the aggressiveness of the cancer.
 The broad categories are B-cell lymphoma and T-cell lymphoma and aggressive and indolent (slow-growing) lymphomas.

 B-Cell Non-Hodgkin Lymphoma

-B-cell lymphomas account for between 85 percent and 90 percent of non-Hodgkin lymphoma cases.
-B-cell lymphomas begin in B lymphocytes or B-cells.
+B-cell lymphomas account for between 85 percent and 90 percent of NHL cases.
+B-cell lymphomas begin in B lymphocytes (B cells).
 B lymphocytes are white blood cells that create proteins called antibodies.

 The following are examples of aggressive B-cell lymphomas: